Ipswich Chess Club

 During the summer months when the club is closed, members often meet at the Dove St Inn for informal games and a few drinks.
 See the News section for more details.

 We currently have 6 teams across the divisions in the Suffolk winter league, providing opportunities for experienced and entry-level competitive matches.
 We also run several internal tournaments and provide players for the Suffolk County teams.

 News and Forthcoming Events

 Following the themed tournaments in late 2017, IM Dagne Ciuksyte is arranging a whole load more.
 Please take a look and pick at least one to take part in:

-and 31 (Saturday) - 2nd Martlesham Heath Chess Open, entry form and details here
+March 31 (Saturday) - 2nd Martlesham Heath Chess Open, entry form and details here

 April 15 (Sunday) - Parent + Child Chess Coaching Event, entry form and details here